zhenghh04/zhenghh04.github.io/README.md

-# About me
+# Short Bio About Me
-[more details to come]
+I am currently a staff scientist at Argonne National Laboratory, working on high performance scientific computing and machine learning and deep learning.

+I graduated from the University Illinois at Urbana-Champaign in 2016 with a Physics PhD, and joined Argonne as a postdoc.
+In Argonne, my research has been gradually switch over to high performance computing and data science.
+I first worked on developing density function thoery and many-body perturbation theory codes (Qbox and WEST), porting and optimizing them on new HPC platforms.

 ## PhD Study
-I focused on computational condensed matter physics. [more details to come]
+I focused on computational condensed matter physics.
+In particular, I used first-principle approaches such as density functional theory and quantum Monte Carlo

 ## Current Research @ Argonne
 ### Exascale Computing Project